 What is the Texas Stallion Stakes Series?

 The TSSS comprises six stakes races at Texas tracks for progeny of Texas stallions.
 There are a total of six races in the series with three races for colts/geldings and three races for fillies.
-For each division, there is one race for 2-year-olds and two races for 3-year-olds at distances from 6 furlongs to 1 mile for a purse of $75,000 per division, per race ($450,000 total for each crop).
+There is a purse of $75,000 per division, per race, ($450,000 total for each crop), and there are races for both 2-year-olds and 3-year-olds.
 Purse money for the TSSS is generated from nomination fees.

 To participate in the TSSS, a foal must be sired by an eligible Texas stallion (one whose owner has paid the nomination fee to be in the program).
 Each foal must also be nominated to the program.
 Although a horse does not have to be a Texas-bred to be nominated to the TSSS, most are.
 The benefits of the TSSS are many fold – it encourages stallion owners to stand their stallions in Texas and entices breeders to look for stallions who are nominated to the program.
 It also makes TSSS-nominated horses more valuable at auction and for private sales.
 Plus the TSSS gives nominated horses additional chances to earn purse money and gives stallions extra chances to enhance their progeny records.